nikolamilojica/illuminate/docs/structure.md

 from collections.abc import AsyncGenerator from typing import Type, Union

-from illuminate.adapter.adapter import Adapter from illuminate.observation.http import HTTPObservation from illuminate.observer.finding import Finding
+from illuminate.adapter import Adapter from illuminate.observation import HTTPObservation from illuminate.observer import Finding

 from exporters.example import ExporterExample from findings.example import FindingExample